danmalmx/HTML_and_CSS/README.md

 ## Knowledge Timeline

-#### Animated resume build with HTML and CSS with a little bit of JS sprinkled in.
+#### Animated responsiveresume build with HTML and CSS with a little bit of JS sprinkled in.

 #### <a href="https://danmalmx.github.io/knowledge_timeline">Online demo </a>